SoftSmithy/softsmithy-lib/softsmithy-devlib/README.txt

 You typically won't want/ need this library on the classpath of your application (runtime).

-Note: This is a pre-alpha version and the API is still subject to change!
-If you have any questions or comments feel free to contact me: puce@users.sourceforge.net

 Note: This library has the following dependencies:
 - JPA 2.0
 - JUnit ${dependency.junit.version}